Planthouse

 Planthouse is a contemporary gallery and project space located in New York City, in the United States committed to publishing emerging and established artists.
-The archive of Planthouse can be found at the Beinecke Rare Book & Manuscript Library at Yale University in New Haven, Connecticut.
 Planthouse publications are in the collections of The Metropolitan Museum of Art, and the Beinecke Rare Book & Manuscript Library.

 History

 Planthouse was founded in 2013 in a former flower shop by Katie Michel.
 The gallery took its namesake from its location in New York City's flower district.
-In 2015, Planthouse moved to its current home on West 28th street between Broadway and 6th Avenue.
+In 2015, Planthouse moved to West 28th street between Broadway and 6th Avenue, known formally as Tin Pan Alley, which historically housed the city’s music publishers in the early twentieth century.
+In 2025, Planthouse moved to its current location at 526 W 26th Street, Suite 416, in the heart of Chelsea's gallery district.